porsche-design-system/porsche-design-system/packages/components/src/components/content/panel/panel.examples.md

 ## Slotted heading
 Sometimes it's useful to be able to render markup for `heading`.
 Therefore a named slot can be used.
 Make sure **not** to define the corresponding property on the host element when a named slot is used (because a property definition is preferred over a named slot).

-Please **defer** from using any other than text content as slotted markup.
+Please **refrain** from using any other than text content as slotted markup.

 <Playground :markup="slottedMarkup" :config="config"></Playground>